WellKnitTech/TA-DLA/README.md

 LICENSE                  # MIT License
 ```

-To add support for a new threat actor or download method, create a new module in `scraper/` or `downloader/` and update `ta_config.json` for your case.
+To add support for a new threat actor or download method, create a new module in `scraper/` or `downloader/` and update your case's `case.json` as needed.

 ## CLI Overview

 TA-DLA provides a modular CLI (via Click) with commands for scraping, downloading, extracting, analyzing, and reporting.
 All commands enforce OpSec by default (TOR checks, warnings, and bypass flags).
 Key commands include:
+- `init-case`: Initialize a new case, prompt for metadata, create directories, and save `case.json`
 - `download` / `download_ftp` / `download_http` / `resume_downloads`: Download files from various sources with OpSec enforcement
 - `scrape`: Scrape TA leak sites for download links
 - `extract`: Extract all supported archive types, including nested and password-protected
-- `analyze`: Scan for PII/PHI/PCI, YARA, and ClamAV findings (CSV output)
+- `analyze`: Scan for PII/PHI/PCI, YARA, and ClamAV findings (CSV output; uses `case.json` for metadata)
-- `report`: Generate HTML dashboard and CSV summaries
+- `report`: Generate HTML dashboard and CSV summaries (uses `case.json` for metadata)
 - `inventory_status`, `pending_downloads`, `failed_downloads`, `clear_failed_downloads`, `retry_failed_downloads`, `export_inventory`: Inventory and DB management
 - `opsec_check`: Print OpSec reminders and check if TOR is running